 On June 17, 2005 5:00pm EST, the Securities and Exchange Commission declared our public registration prospectus effective.
 450,000 shares were then sold at \$0.75 per shares and the offering was closed July 31, 2005.
-We are awaiting the assignment of a trading symbol and "a trade date" from the NASD.
+We were assigned the ticker symbol CYDY.OB by the NASD and began trading on the OTBB November 18, 2005.
+The high and low sales price for the quarter ended November 30, 2005 was ..50 and \$3.25.
 The proceeds from the public offering will pay for company expenditures through January 2006.
 We will require additional funding during the 2006 fiscal year in order to continue with research and development efforts and to stay in business.
-If we are able to complete further offerings, we will be not be able to pay for the company's expenses for more than 6 months.
+If we are unable to complete further offerings, we will be not be able to pay for the company's expenses for more than 6 months.
 Additional funding will have to occur within the next twelve months in order to continue operations.
 The amount of that funding is directly related to the clinical trials we are able to conduct and the amounts we will need to continue operations.

-We will attempt to create a solid market for our company's shares once, and if we are trading on the OTCBB.
-We believe this will help obtain additional funding by creating investor confidence in our company.
+We will attempt to create a solid market for our company's shares now that we are trading on the OTCBB.
+We believe this will help us obtain additional funding by creating investor confidence in our company.

-In addition to operating funds, we will need from approximately \$2,762,000 to \$4,112,000 for research and development, including clinical trials, and manufacturing and supply costs, depending upon whether we are approved by the FDA to conduct a Phase II study.
+In addition to operating funds, we will need from approximately \$2,762,000 to

+\$4,112,000 for research and development, including clinical trials, and manufacturing and supply costs, depending upon what Phase II study the FDA agrees to.